 How do I apply to attend the Revolutions in Biomedicine Summer School?

-To apply to attend the summer school you will need to complete our online application form.
-Further details can be found on our How to apply pages.
+To apply to attend the Summer School you will need to complete our online application form.
+Further details can be found on our How to apply pages when applications open.

 When do applications close?

-We strongly encourage applicants to apply as soon as possible as places are allocated on a first come first served basis.
+We strongly encourage applicants to apply as soon as possible as places are allocated on a first come first serve basis.

-Please do ensure that you check if you require a short term study visa to attend the Summer School.
-You can check your visa requirements on the UK government website.
-If you require a short term visa we strongly recommend that you apply as soon as possible to ensure you have plenty of time to arrange your visa.
+If you require a short term visa we strongly recommend that you apply as soon as possible to ensure you have plenty of time to arrange it.

 When shall I expect to hear the outcome of my application?